 '''

-(base64-encode bstr [newline-bstr]) → bytes?
+(base64-encode bstr [newline]) → bytes?

 bstr : bytes?

-newline-bstr : bytes? = #"\r\n"
+newline : any/c = #"\r\n"

 '''

 Consumes a byte string and returns its Base 64 encoding as a new byte string.
-The returned string is broken into 72-byte lines separated by newline-bstr, which defaults to a CRLF combination, and the result always ends with a newline-bstr unless the input is empty.
+The returned string is broken into 72-byte lines separated by newline, which defaults to a CRLF combination, and the result always ends with a newline unless the input is empty.